-The Agent shall maintain a centralized list of PHA \Assisted families (by number of bedrooms) that request to be or need to be transferred.
+The Agent shall maintain a centralized list of PHA-Assisted families (by number of bedrooms) that request to be or need to be transferred.
 The family name shall be placed on this list on the day the Agent becomes aware of a family composition change or receipt of a transfer request from the family Head of Household.
-Transfers will be made without regard to race, color, creed, national origin, religion, age, sex, disability (except when necessary to comply with ADA regulations), or familial status.
-Transfers of PHA Assisted families may be approved for the following reasons:
+Transfers will be made without regard to race, color, creed, national origin, religion, age, sex, handicap, or familial status.

+Transfers of PHA-Assisted families may be approved for the following reasons: